Whether you'd like to receive notifications, or not, you're in control. Here's a deep dive into what notifications we send and how to manage them!

 Turning App Notifications on (or off)

-So you've set up your budget and you want to make sure you don't miss a thing!
+You've set up your budget and want to make sure you don't miss a thing!
 Here's how to make sure you have app notifications turned on.
-Or, if you're entering zen mode and would rather not be disturbed, we've got your back.
+Or, if you're entering zen mode and would rather not be disturbed.
+Either way, we've got your back.

 If you're using an iPhone or iPad